cncf/project-template/GOVERNANCE-subprojects.md

   contributor participates in the project as an individual.

-* Inclusivity: We innovate through different perspectives and skill sets, which can only be heard in a welcoming and respectful environment.
+* Inclusivity: We innovate through different perspectives and skill sets, which can only be accomplished in a welcoming and respectful environment.

-* Participation: Responsibilies within the project are earned through participation, and there is a clear path up the ladder into leadership positions.
+* Participation: Responsibilities within the project are earned through participation, and there is a clear path up the contributor ladder into leadership positions.

 ## Individual Project Governance